openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 3. Enter a message if relevant, then click Submit for Moderation.
 The resource re-enters the workflow at the appropriate moderation task.

 ## Manage tasks
-There may be many resources at various stages of a workflow at any one time within the EQUELLA system, and the Manage tasks function and Task statistics portlet allow administrators to view the progress of these resources through the workflow.
+There may be many resources at various stages of a workflow at any one time within the openEQUELLA system, and the Manage tasks function and Task statistics portlet allow administrators to view the progress of these resources through the workflow.
 Information, such as moderator details, length of time at a particular task and at what point in the workflow resources are getting held up, can be easily detected using these functions.
 ### Manage tasks privilege
 The privilege associated with access to the Manage task function is MANAGE_WORKFLOW.
 Granting this privilege to a user, group or role will display the Manage tasks menu item in the left-hand navigation bar.
 ### Manage tasks page
 The Manage tasks page displays all workflow tasks.
 Content and system administrators would typically be granted privileges to access this function to view moderation progress.
 #### To open the Manage tasks page
-1. Log in to EQUELLA as an administrator.
-The EQUELLA Dashboard page displays.
+1. Log in to openEQUELLA as an administrator.
+The openEQUELLA Dashboard page displays.
 2. Select Manage tasks from the left-hand navigation menu.
 The Manage tasks page displays.
 The Manage tasks page has the Search box at the top, where criteria are selected, and the results list displayed below.